suraj-2306/miscellaneous_stuff/README.md

 ### Known Issues
   - Dont have other pdf's in the present folder when you call name.py.
 This may rename it unnecessarily.
   - Not all websites work.

+## 2. Xilinx_ISIM_terminal
+  - This is to access xilninx toolchain and build a simulation, all from the terminal
+  - The file structure will be something like [this](https://pasteboard.co/JKI1HDe.png)
+  - All the sources, i.e all user defined files such as all verilog files and cmd file for ISIM simulation go to the sources directory.
+  - A custom makefile calls the recipe and creates a folder called isim.
+### General Guidelines
+  - Always keep the prj folder updated of all the files created.
+Follow a bottom up approach while ordering the verilog files in the prj file.
+  - Create a normal project from ise and try matching the files in case of errors.
+Update the makefile if required.
+  - The top is usually test_bench for all the modules that follow.
+Make sure that this has the same name as the prj file.
+### Configuration (Important)
+  - Change the path, in top.prj as to fetch the `glbl.v` correctly in the xilinx installation folders.
+  - Source the xilinx configitation (the settings64.sh or settings32.sh), else you might encounter errors.
+### Usage
+  - Navigate to the top of the directory of the project.
+  - Call the makefile.
+For example `make -f xilinx.makefile CUSTOM_TOP=top`.
+  - As already mentioned, the "top" file which is the project filename as well as the top testbench file name.
+So if you would wanna change the name of top file, remember to change the prj file and the `CUSTOM_TOP=some_cutom_name`, while calling the makefile.
+  - Call `make -f xilinx.makefile CUSTOM_TOP=top -s simulate` for simulating the modules.
+Check out the makefile for more options.